This post is about Eye/Iron or Eye-ronic origin of Alzheimer ’s disease and all other forms of neurodegeneration known on this Planet.

 Okay, so with that as a background, let’s begin this blinding blitzkrieg blog!

 I’ve known for quite some time that EMFs, you know those pesky little electromagnetic frequencies that every conceivable device we use emits has an effect on our iron status.
-In effect, this is a ubiquitous form or environment stress.
+In effect, this is a ubiquitous form of environmental stress.
 What we’ve learned is that there is always a Magnesium Burn Rate (MBR) attached to any form of stress.

 EMFs are no different in their Magnesium (Mg) depleting effects, and if Mg goes down, trust me, the toxicity of iron is going to be going up!
 Here are several blockbuster articles for those of you seeking to better understand this EMF dynamic to get a better handle on how this tidal wave of radio frequencies is altering not only our external environment, but also our internal antioxidant enzyme landscape: